Michele Anthony

-Michele Anthony is an American entertainment executive and the Executive Vice President of Universal Music Group.
+Michele Anthony is an American music industry executive and the Executive Vice President of Universal Music Group.

+Early life

+Anthony grew up in the music industry as her father, Dee Anthony, managed artists including Tony Bennett and Peter Frampton.
+She began working in his office at age 12, and by 14 she was on the road with Joe Cocker.
+"It was a unique childhood that really gave me an education in the music industry," Anthony told Gillian G. Gaar in She's a Rebel: The History of Women in Rock & Roll.

+Anthony graduated from George Washington University, and also holds a J.D. from the University of Southern California.

 Career

 1990-2012: Sony Music and 7H Entertainment

 Anthony first worked as a partner of the Beverly Hills entertainment law firm, Rosenfeld, Kassoy, & Kraus, with clients such as Rick Rubin, The Sugarcubes, The Pixies, Alice in Chains, Ozzy Osbourne, Guns N' Roses, Soundgarden, The Go-Go's, Kiss, The Eagles, and Mother Love Bone.

 In 1990, she joined Sony Music as senior VP of domestic operations, and was responsible for managing the company's regional A&R offices, as well as overseeing new company projects and development.
-In 1994, Sony Music named her the executive vice president, and she was later named COO in 2004.
-She was appointed president of Sony Music Group in 2005.
-She played a pivotal role in the signing of key artists such as Pearl Jam, Aerosmith, Rage Against the Machine, and The Offspring.
+In 1994, Sony Music named her the executive vice president, and she was named COO in 2004.
+She was appointed president of Sony Music Group in 2005.She played a pivotal role in the signing of key artists such as Pearl Jam, Aerosmith, Rage Against the Machine, and The Offspring.

 In 2006, she left Sony and founded 7H Entertainment, a consulting and management agency with clients that included Pearl Jam, Prince, Black Sabbath & Ozzy Osbourne, Bjork, Soundgarden and Macy Gray.

 Universal Music Group

 After heading 7H for six years, Lucian Grainge, CEO of Universal Music Group, named Michele Anthony as executive vice president of Universal Music Group, a newly created role, in 2013.
-Said Grainge, "There are scarce executives in music with the depth of Michele’s experience on both the label and artist sides of the industry."

-Anthony serves on the company’s Executive Management Board and helps with the daily management of the labels and the company’s operations.
-Among her responsibilities, she oversees the company’s Commercial Services Division which includes sales, live events, label merchandising, college marketing and fan and consumer engagement.
-She also oversees UMG’s global brand partnerships, Universal Music Canada, and Universal Music Enterprises, UMG’s catalog division.
-Additionally, she jointly oversees UMG’s film, television and theatrical projects.
+Anthony serves on the company's executive management board and helps with the daily management of the labels and the company's operations.
+Among her responsibilities, she oversees the company's Commercial Services Division which includes sales, live events, label merchandising, college marketing and fan and consumer engagement.
+She also oversees UMG's global brand partnerships, Universal Music Canada, and Universal Music Enterprises, UMG's catalog division.
+Additionally, she jointly oversees UMG's film, television and theatrical projects.

 Other industry ventures

-Michele Anthony also chairs the Global Poverty Project (GPP) - Global Citizens Ticket Initiative and is an advisor for GPP’s Annual Central Park Global Citizen Festival.
+Michele Anthony also chairs the Global Poverty Project (GPP) - Global Citizens Ticket Initiative and is an advisor for GPP's Annual Central Park Global Citizen Festival.
 She has served on the boards of several music industry organizations, including the Recording Industry Association of America (RIAA), Rock and Roll Hall of Fame, and Rock the Vote.